fabianmue/EventMeUp/README.md

 > As a user, I want to be able to download an export of an event which I can import into a calendar.

+> As a logged in user, I want to able to create a series of recurring events.

 > As a user, I want to be able to see a list of events from a certain organiser.

 > As a logged in user, I want to be able to set a deadline for signups to events I created.